 The European Union: confederation, federation or

 Abstract: The European Union of today is neither a confederation nor a federation, but rather an association of compound states.
 It is shown that this mixture of two forms of constitutional contracts implies inconsistencies prone to political deadlocks.
-A Buchanan/Tullock/Rawls approach to a reform suggests a clear choice between either a confederation or a federation.
-In this paper, however, it is proposed to follow a Hayekian approach in which issue fields are allocated to a confederation or to a federation, respectively depending on the revealed homogeneity of preferences of the citizens across the Member States.
+It is proposed to follow a Hayekian approach in which issue fields are allocated to a confederation or to a federation, respectively depending on the revealed homogeneity of preferences of the citizens across the Member States.
 Hence both, Council and European Parliament, would remain the central decision makers but with separate tasks.